TBU Publications

 dc.description.sponsorship Ministerstvo ?kolstv?, Ml?de?e a Telov?chovy [CZ.10.03.01/00/22_003/0000045]; European Just Transition Fund within the Operational Programme: Just Transition under the aegis of the Ministry of the Environment of the Czech Republic [CZ.02.01.01/00/23_021/0009004]; Ministry of Education, Youth and Sports of Czech Republic, Operational Programme Johannes Amos Comenius OP JAC [RP/CPS/2024-28/002]; Tomas Bata University in Zlin; Ministry of Education, Youth and Sports of the Czech Republic

-dc.rights Attribution-NonCommercial 4.0 International
+dc.rights Attribution 4.0 International

-dc.rights.uri https://creativecommons.org/licenses/by/4.0/
+dc.rights.uri http://creativecommons.org/licenses/by/4.0/

 dc.rights.access openAccess